 Travelling and restrictions

-If you are planning to jet away for a sunny break, please check the foreign travel advice page for information on travelling abroad, including the latest information on coronavirus entry requirements for your destination.
+If you are planning to jet away, please check the foreign travel advice page for information on travelling abroad, including the latest information on coronavirus entry requirements for your destination.